In pursuit of

 OUR STORY

-The Knowledge Project (TKP) grew out of the national annual Children’s Creative Writing Campaign (CCWC) and was started in 1993 by Margaret Hunnewell because she had a passion for reading and storytelling, professional knowledge of media-tech, and as a young parent, concern about literacy.
-“Playing to a student’s strengths works” is her long-standing motto.
+The Knowledge Project (TKP) was formed several years after the national Children’s Creative Writing Campaign (CCWC) was started in 1993 by Margaret Hunnewell.
+As a professional and young parent with a passion for reading and storytelling, she became an advocate for young people, using her skills as a producer, media-maker, and digital technology pioneer who created one of the first online database and services companies.
+“Playing to a student’s strengths works,” is her long-standing motto.

-Through the CCWC and TKP, groups of parents, strategic partners, sponsors, coaches, and teachers, learned to cultivate critical thinking and the art of creative writing in students.
-Student writers and professionals in the writing, publishing, and performing arts were paired in creative ways.
-Partnerships brought librarians, authors, playwrights, journalists, animators, mapping and data analysts, etc. into student projects, resulting in publications, animated films, and performances – live and digital.
+Through the CCWC and TKP, parents, strategic partners, sponsors, coaches, and teachers, learned to cultivate critical thinking and creative writing in students.
+Students K- 12 were paired with professionals in writing, publishing, and performing arts industries, in innovative ways to solve a problem or complete a project.
+Partnerships brought in librarians, authors, journalists, playwrights, animators, mapping and data analysts, and content specialists to student projects, resulting in publications, animated films, and performances – live and digital.

-Ms. Hunnewell tapped great mentors to guide her in this endeavor - Richard Sterling of The Writing Project, Nancy Shapiro, former Executive Director of Teachers & Writers Collaborative, Wendy Kopp, founder of Teach for America, and Edward Gottsman, systems developer for Lexis.
-The meld of ingenuity and expertise with TKP’s mission and values, shaped a new course for student achievement.
-The CCWC maintains a Story Archive of over 360,000 works of children’s art and writing.
+Great mentors tapped by Ms. Hunnewell to guide TKP in starting this endeavor included - Richard Sterling of The Writing Project; Nancy Shapiro, former Executive Director of Teachers & Writers Collaborative; Wendy Kopp, founder of Teach for America, and Edward Gottsman, systems developer for Lexis.
+The meld of expertise and ingenuity in support of TKP’s mission and values, shaped a new course for student achievement, as documented in CCWC's Story Archive of over 360,000 student works.

-Currently, the I Write NY initiative is TKP’s response to drops in literacy levels in schools across the USA.
-Writing and communication are essential tools for knowledge acquisition and success.
-In response to Covid-19 restrictions, building resilience and positive mind-set are a current focus in all TKP projects.
+TKP is currently working on an initiative in response to drops in literacy levels nationwide.
+Writing and communication are evergreen, the essential tools for knowledge acquisition and success.
+In response to Covid-19 restrictions and challenges, building resilience and a positive mindset into all TKP projects is a focus.

 CURRENT INITIATIVES & PROGRAMS